 When the pulse of light is delivered, patients will experience a mild pinching or stinging sensation.
-Gel is recommended to cool the skin before vascular treatments. anesthesia or pain medicine is typically not required.
+A gel is used to cool the skin before vascular treatments. anesthesia or pain medicine is not required.

 How long will the treatments take?

 Treatment time depends on the area of the body being treated.
-However, most treatments should take less then one hour.
+However, most treatments should take less than one hour.

 How many treatments will I need?

-One to three treatments are usually sufficient to see results.
+One to three treatments is usually sufficient to see results.
 Additional treatments may be recommended, especially for excessively sun-damaged skin.

 What happens after the treatment?

 Immediately following treatment, brown spots will start to darken and your skin may appear slightly red.
 The treated area may be mildly swollen.
 This typically lasts a few hours and possibly a day or longer.
-Make-up can be applied to cover the redness.
+A tinted sunblock or mineral make-up can be applied to cover the redness.